Kathleenmont/fruit-game/README.md

 Each fruit is worth a different number of points.
 Each round the Target number changes and so does the value of each fruit.

 BUIT WITH
-JavaScript, HTML, CSS, CSS Grid, jQuery.
+JavaScript, HTML, CSS, CSS Grid, and jQuery.

 AUTHOR
 Kathleen Montesano